Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Introduction

-In experiments, we evaluated DSA on five publicly available survey datasets in different areas, and compare DSA with both zero-shot and fine-tuning methods.
+In practice, we study two tasks: \emph{Enhancement} (data-efficient improvement for the same question) and \emph{Generation} (zero-adaptation transfer to unseen questions and/or populations).
+We evaluated DSA on five publicly available survey datasets in different areas, and compare DSA with both zero-shot and fine-tuning methods.
 DSA consistently outperformed all others in accurately simulating the real distribution.
 Using DSA, we were able to reduce the amount of data required by 53.48\%-69.12\% to achieve similar accuracy, significantly cutting down the costs.
 In general, this paper makes the following contributions:

 \begin{itemize} \item We propose Distribution Shift Alignment fine-tuning for simulating human survey responses with LLMs, which can generate results closer to the real distribution than the training data.